Soojin-Lee0819/Computational-Artwork/midtermProject/journal.md

 ![alt-text](Images/19Feb2021redrawbg.gif)

-**Adding Timer**

-- I added Timer with a void countUp(), starting with Timer(0) that update the timer by counting up that begins with value 0.

 **Creating Landing Page**

-What I have made previously is the gamepage, which is displayed once the game has started.
-Before players actually begin the game, I wanted them to trigger some action, such as clciking a mouse start the game.
+- So far I have created a gamepage, which is displayed once the game has started.
+- Before players actually begin the game, I wanted them to trigger some action, such as clciking a mouse to start the game.

-I started with desinging landpage.
-I designed a landing page with an iage of lp players displayed on wall.
-When users hover on the LP, it shows the album cover of the song.
-This is done so that players can listen to and explore the songs before they start the game.
+- I started with desinging landpage.
+- I created a landing page with an image of LP players hung on wall.
+- When users hover on the LP, it shows the album cover of the song.
+- This is done so that players can listen to and explore the songs before they start the game.

-Later when I learn how to embed audio files, I will add the feature of on hover, I would make the song to start to play.
+- For now, it is only the image of the song but later when I learn how to embed audio files, I will add sound where on hover, the sound starts to play.

 ![alt-text](Images/19Feb2021musicalbum.gif)

 ### Challenges

-**Timer Position**
+**Make Timer Visible**

+- I added Timer with a void countUp(), starting with Timer(0) that update the timer by counting up that begins with value 0.

 - Timer is displayed behind the playgame page that it is invisible